ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 ### `add_parameter_marker`

-Adds a new parameter marker.
-The marker itself does not do anything, it is just there to be replaced by a parameter later.
-This lets you get around parameters that need to be defined in a different order from the order in which they appear along the beamline
+Adds a new marker which can later be replaced by a parameter.
+This lets you define parameters in a different order to their order inside the beamline object. (see theta parameter in config below for example)

 ### `add_driver`